HadiAgdam/Notisave/README.md

 NotiSave consists of three main screens:

-1. **App Screen** – Displays a list of apps that have received notifications, grouped by package name.
+1. **Groups Screen** – Displays a list of apps that have received notifications, grouped by package name.
-2. **Notifications Screen** – Shows all notifications related to a selected app.
+2. **App Notifications Screen** – Shows all notifications related to a selected app.
-3. **Notification Details Screen** – Displays the full details of a selected notification.
+3. **Notification Screen** – Displays the full details of a selected notification.

 ## How It Works